With Amazon, you can set up a merch table that you never have to take down.

 Protect Your Brand

-Once you’re registered, you’re armed with the tools to guard your brand.
+Once registered, you’re armed with the tools to guard your brand.
 Search for content using images, keywords, or a list of ASINs in bulk and report suspected violations through a simple, guided workflow.

 In addition to our standard proactive measures to protect your brand, Brand Registry also uses information that YOU provide to predictively identify and remove bad actors.
 The more you tell us in Brand Registry, the better enforcers we can be.